ukmook/qUark/Blue-Pill_STM32F103/README.md

   ![QNU](/Blue-Pill_STM32F103/Images/MP_MAG.png)

-  Reconnect if all has gone sucssefully then the status window in mission planner should be as follows.
+  Power the whole system and connect if all has gone successfully then the status window in mission planner should be as follows.
+Reporting MAG and GPS.

   ![QNU](/Blue-Pill_STM32F103/Images/MP_Status.png)